Back in 2021, Duolingo introduced legendary levels — the ultimate test of how well you know a skill.

 (Notice how the words aren’t underlined)

-Once you get 10 questions correct you’ll guarantee yourself 20 XP.
+Once you got 10 questions correct, you’d guarantee yourself 20 XP.

-But if you make three mistakes before hitting the 10, you won’t earn any XP for your efforts 🙁
+But if you made three mistakes before hitting the 10, you wouldn’t earn any XP for your efforts 🙁

-However, if you manage to get 20 questions correct without making more than 2 mistakes, you’ll earn at least 40 XP and advance to the next challenge.
+If you managed to get 20 questions correct without making more than 2 mistakes, you’d earn at least 40 XP and advance to the next challenge.

-Once you’ve completed every challenge, your skill will turn purple!
+Once you completed every challenge, your skill would turn purple!

-But for old time’s sake, it’s worth going back over some of the stuff they experimented with.
+For old time’s sake, I think it’s worth going back over some of the stuff they experimented with!

-The following example is a mash-up of two of the formats they tested — the no-mistakes format and the timed format.
+The following example is a mash-up of two of the formats they tested.

 You’ve probably worked this out already, but the main difference between the two was that, in the one format, you weren’t allowed to make mistakes; while in the other, you had to race against the clock.